Find out how to prepare and what to expect if your doctor has recommended a barium enema.

 Before a barium enema, your doctor will instruct you to completely empty your colon.

-Your doctor may recommend a barium enema to determine the cause of signs and symptoms, such as the following:
+In the past, your doctor may have recommended a barium enema to determine the cause of signs and symptoms, such as the following:

-A barium enema X-ray may enable your doctor to detect such conditions as:
+Similarly, a barium enema X-ray previously may have been ordered by your doctor to detect such conditions as:

 A barium enema exam poses few risks.
 Rarely, complications of a barium enema exam may include: